 Cultivars of Note:

+sweet.
 Originated in Algeria.
-Widely grown in California, grown in Nevada, unsuccessful in Arizona.
+Widely grown in California, grown in Nevada, unsuccessful in

+Medjool.
 Low crop yield.
 Ripens during late summer rains which cause mold and rotting.
-Originated in Phoenix

 Cultivation and Uses